markfknight/vscode-typescript-node-starter/README.md

     yarn add @types/packageName -D
 ```

-Both steps can be completed in one by using [typac](https://github.com/ewgenius/typac)
+Both steps can be completed in one by using [typac](https://github.com/ewgenius/typac).

-Install typac globally
+Install typac globally:

 via **npm**
 ```